brodycj/create-react-native-module/README.md

-  --author-name <name>                      The author's name (Default: `Your Name`) --author-email <email>                    The author's email (Default: `yourname@email.com`) --license <license>                       The license type of this library (Default: `Apache-2.0`) --generate-example <shouldGenerate>       Generate an example project and links the library module to it, requires both react-native-cli and yarn to be installed globally (Default: `false`)
+  --author-name <name>                      The author's name (Default: `Your Name`) --author-email <email>                    The author's email (Default: `yourname@email.com`) --license <license>                       The license type of this library (Default: `Apache-2.0`) --view                                    Generate the module as a very simple native view component (Default: `false`) --generate-example <shouldGenerate>       Generate an example project and links the library module to it, requires both react-native-cli and yarn to be installed globally (Default: `false`)
 ```